 Recent events have brought this concern into focus.
 Various websites saw their sites go without service for days, a frustrating and costly experience.
 And there’s the distinct possibility that as these cloud-based options grow in popularity, there will be discount services.
 Services that might not have the capacity to meet demand, and then you’ve got a recipe for outages on your hand.
 It could simply mean you can’t get to your media library for a few days and you’ll have to wait to listen to your music or watch your movies until the site is functioning.
 Or you could lose access to work documents or flight information that you’ve saved to the cloud only.

 These aren’t entirely unexpected, but they are manifesting somewhat rapidly as the cloud trend catches on.
 It’s enough to reaffirm your belief in external hard drives – not that ours ever wavered.

-- We can’t believe how cheap this Asus gaming PC is today
+- We can’t believe how cheap this HP 2-in-1 Chromebook is today

-- We can’t believe how cheap this 32-inch curved monitor is today
+- We can’t believe how cheap this Chromebook deal is at Lenovo today